-Seven Top Law Firms Stand Out for Leadership and IP Diversity & Inclusion
+Seven Top Law Firms Stand Out for IP Diversity and Inclusion

 SAN FRANCISCO (November 02, 2021) – ChIPs—a nonprofit organization focused on advancing and connecting women in technology, law, and policy—has announced its 2021 Honor Roll Awards, recognizing law firms that are proactively tracking and supporting inclusion initiatives firmwide and in the Intellectual Property practice area.
 To be eligible for the 2021 ChIPs Honor Roll, firms must participate in the Inclusion Blueprint—a collaborative project between ChIPs and Diversity Lab that measures inclusion activities at both the leadership and practice group levels.
 Out of the 41 firms that met the challenging eligibility criteria for the Honor Roll, seven firms earned the distinction for their IP practice group: